microsoft/botbuilder-java/samples/05.multi-turn-prompt/README.md

-# Welcome users bot sample
+# Multi-turn prompt

-This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome users when they join the conversation.
+Bot Framework v4 multi-turn prompt bot sample

-This sample is a Spring Boot app and uses the Azure CLI and azure-webapp Maven plugin to deploy to Azure.
+This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
+This bot will ask for the user's name and age, then store the responses.
+It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.

 ## Prerequisites